BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 - If somebody leaves the session, you can obtain their IP address from the most recent entry in "disconnected players" list.
 - One way to obtain someone's IP address is to save all entries from "connected players" list during the current session while they are connected to your session.<br />
   When you find that person in another session, do the same thing and compare the "connected players" list, if an IP address matches, it likely means you've obtained their IP address.
-- A similar method is that you can notice when someone has been flagged as disconnected and reconnected to your session by monitoring the "Rejoins" field.<br />
+- A similar method to the above one is that you can notice when someone has been flagged as disconnected and reconnected to your session by monitoring the "Rejoins" field.<br />
   This can help you track a player who has been seen in another session, or joined your session again.
 - You can invite them to your private lobby; in this case, the only IP address displayed will be that of your victim.
 - You can analyze the country information.
 If you know your victim's country and the script shows only one person hailing from that country, it is highly likely to be them.<br />